This post may contain affiliate links. Read my disclosure policy.

 The Hubby taste tested the other one – well, I should know not to tell him it was “healthier”.
 Anytime I mention there is Greek yogurt in a dessert, he says “I don’t detect any sweetness.”
 Umm, whatever.
 But if you aren’t a Greek yogurt fan or you only like super-duper sweet desserts, this may not be your thing, but The Bug and I beg to differ.

-- ½ cup almond meal or ground almonds (graham cracker cumbs would probably also work if gluten- or grain-free was not a concern)
+- 1/2 cup almond meal or ground almonds.
+Graham cracker crumbs would probably also work if gluten- or grain-free was not a concern

 - 1 Tbsp honey

 - 1/2 cup pitted chopped dates (chop before measuring)